kchiranjewee63/SockHTTP/README.md

 A map that consists an entry for each API.
 And for each API, it consists of a regular expression representing the path URL of the API, its HTTP method type(GET, POST, ...), and the function that processes the particular API requests.
 The function takes the request as argument and return the response.
-The framework parses a http request and sends the Request Object to the handler method.
-The method should return a Response Object.
+The framework parses a http request and call the function with the Request Object.
+The function should return a Response Object.
 The framework encodes the Response Object and response to the request.

 2. `backlog`